Lepidopteris

-Lepidopteris ("scaly fern") is a form genus for leaves of Late Permian to Late Triassic Period Pteridospermatophyta, or seed ferns, which lived from around 260 to 200 million years ago in what is now Australia, Antarctica, India, South America, South Africa, Russia and China.
-Nine species are currently recognized.

-Lepidopteris was a common and widespread seed fern, which survived the Permian-Triassic extinction event but succumbed to the Triassic-Jurassic extinction event.
-Lepidopteris callipteroides is especially common between the first two episodes of Permian-Triassic extinction event, and L. ottonis forms a comparable acme zone immediate before the Triassic-Jurassic extinction event.
+Lepidopteris ("scaly fern") is a form genus for leaves of Peltaspermaceae, an extinct family of seed plants, which lived from around 260 to 190 million years ago, from the Late Permian to Early Jurassic.
+Fossils of the genus have been found across both hemispheres.
+Nine species are currently recognized.Lepidopteris was a common and widespread seed fern, which survived the Permian-Triassic extinction event but was largely wiped out by the Triassic-Jurassic extinction event.
+Lepidopteris callipteroides is especially common between the first two episodes of the Permian-Triassic extinction event, and L. ottonis forms a comparable acme zone immediately before the Triassic-Jurassic extinction event.
 Lepidopteris would persist into the Early Jurassic in Patagonia, represented by the species Lepidopteris scassoi.

 Description

 In the form generic system of paleobotany Lepidopteris is used only for leaves, which are fern-like with pinnules attached to the rachis as well as the pinnae.
 The cuticle of the leaves is thick and has a distinctive cuticular structure with stomatal opening overhung by papillae.
-This structure has been used to link the fossil leaves with well preserved reproductive structures in the same deposits.
-The ovules are commonly arranged in peltate structures, which have been used to assign Lepidopteris to the Order Peltaspermales.
-Not all leaf species are associated with reproductive material, but well established associations include the following.
+This structure has been used to link the fossil leaves with well-preserved reproductive structures in the same deposits.
+The ovules are commonly arranged in peltate structures which have been used to assign Lepidopteris to the Order Peltaspermales.
+Not all leaf species are associated with reproductive material, but well-established associations include the following.